andrewcho-dev/opsconductor-ng/tests/e2e/README.md

 ## Test Data

 ### Test Credentials
+⚠️ **IMPORTANT**: Always use these exact credentials for E2E tests:
-- Username: `admin` (or your test user)
+- Username: `admin`
-- Password: Set in your environment
+- Password: `admin123`

+See `/tests/e2e/TEST_CREDENTIALS.md` for the official credentials reference.

 ### Test Assets
 Ensure at least one asset exists in the database for asset tests.